TamasSomi/AI-PersonalTrainer/README.md

 The applications AI algorithm creates a plan for exercise according to the received details from the user. (thier goals current shape and time that they can spend with exercising) .
 The users dont't need to go to the Gym.
 They can exercise at home or in a park etc.

+The live link can be found here: https://tamassomi.github.io/AI-PersonalTrainer/

 ![screenshots of the website on differend screen sizes](assets/images/responsice-screenshot.jpg "Responsive Screenshot")

 ## User Stories ##